OliverOtcasek/Common-Lisp-Exercises/Common Lisp Exercises/README.txt

 Common Lisp Exercises by Oliver Otcasek

-For this project, I have created 5 list functions, 4 set functions, 4 math functions, and 3 required math functions in the Lisp programming language using functional programming and recursion.
+For this project, I have created 5 list functions, 4 set functions, and 7 math functions in the Lisp programming language using purely functional programming techniques based around recursion.

 To run the main part of the program, run the "main" function as (main).